forcedotcom/cli/releasenotes/README.md

 ------------

+* NEW: Disable Salesforce CLI version checking with the new `SF_SKIP_VERSION_CHECK` environment variable.
+By default, every CLI command execution checks whether there's a new CLI version available, and prints out a warning message if it finds one.
+While this message is useful, it's not always wanted, especially in CI environments.
+To completely disable the check, set `SF_SKIP_VERSION_CHECK=true`.

+    Alternatively, you can configure the frequency of the warning message, such as once a day, by setting these two environment variables:

+    * `SF_NEW_VERSION_CHECK_FREQ`: A number that specifies the frequency that the warning message is displayed.
+Default is `0`, which displays the message every time a new version is found.
+    * `SF_NEW_VERSION_CHECK_FREQ_UNIT`: The unit of time of the frequency.
+Possible values are `days`, `hours`, `minutes` (the default value), `seconds`, and `milliseconds`.

+    For example, to get the warning message once a day, set `SF_NEW_VERSION_CHECK_FREQ=1` and `SF_NEW_VERSION_CHECK_FREQ_UNIT=days`.
+Note that these two `FREQ` environment variables configure only when the warning is displayed; the version check still occurs for each command execution unless you set `SF_SKIP_VERSION_CHECK=true`

 * NEW: Open a flow in Flow Builder from the command line by passing the local Flow metadata file to `org open --source-file`.
 For example, to open the local Hello flow in Flow Builder:

      ```bash